2017 Creative Strings Workshop Faculty

 Cedric Easton, Drums

 From the moment Cedric Easton could walk, he was playing the drums.
 At the age of 4, Easton began playing in church and won his first regional music competition at age 8 through the FOX KIDS television network.

 He has performed with internationally recognized jazz musicians such as Wess Anderson, WyCliff Gordon, and Kenny Banks, Sr., and has played in Christian Howes’ band for over ten years.

-While Cedric has been immersed in the music of jazz, he has always stuck with his roots — gospel music, having performed with nationally recognized gospel artists such as Detrick Haddon, Dorinda Clark Cole, and Marvin Sapp.
+While Cedric has been immersed in the music of jazz, he has always stuck with his roots — gospel music.
 After serving for years as musical director of the New Covenant Believer’s Church and as a faculty member of Jazz Arts Group’s Jazz Academy in Columbus, he now resides in NYC and works for Jazz at Lincoln Center.

 Mike Forfia, Bass

-Mike Forfia is a native of Akron, Ohio and currently resides in NYC.
-He earned a Bachelor of Music degree from the University of Akron in 2012 and an MM in Jazz Double Bass Performance and Contemporary Media at the Eastman School of Music.
+Mike Forfia is a native of Akron, Ohio and currently resides in NYC, after recently completing his masters degree from the Eastman School of Music.

 Equally at home on upright and electric bass, he regularly performs in settings from free-jazz improvisation to classical sight-reading.

 Mike Forfia was the 1st prize winner of the 2015 International Society of Bassists Scott LaFaro Jazz Bass competition, and a finalist in the 2013 Airmen of Note jazz bass audition.
 He currently free lances in NYC while working for St Peter’s aka The Jazz Church.